Slamy/Wiki_MiSTer/SDRAM-Board-Assembly-(DIY).md

 alt="IMAGE ALT TEXT HERE" width="240" height="180" border="10" /></a>

 ### Extra slim board notes:
-Soldering this board is some kind tricky.
-The board has SDRAM chip laid over connector, thus connector should be soldered with neither pins nor solder protruding the board.
+Soldering this board is a little tricky.
+The board has SDRAM chip laid over connector, so connector should be soldered with neither pins nor solder protruding the board.
 See the picture:
 ![picture](pictures/SDRAM_XS_semi.jpg)
+How to cut the pins at the same level and prevent them protruding without special equipment?
+Insert the connector and using sharp flat nippers trim the pins as close to board as possible.
+Take the standard printer paper and bend it once, so you will get the 2 layers of paper.
+Insert these 2 layers of paper between the board and connector.
+Pins of connector will sink to the level (or slightly dipper) of traces.
+Solder the pins.
+Use solder wick to remove the excessive amount of solder, but make sure it's enough solder remains inside the holes, so pins won't be disconnected with mechanical force.
+Solder the SDRAM chip and other components.